Grading the Midwest - On A Curved Scale

 After I hiked back along the Ohio, I hurried north a few miles to the Hemlock Cliffs area.
 Though it was getting very dark at the time, I took to the trail with my flashlight to get a general sense of the Hemlock Cliffs area.
 Gray cliffs line both sides of the valley to form a neat natural corridor, and the trail follows it to a magnificent natural amphitheater of rock.
 Though it was barely a cave in terms of depth, the volume of the formation was impressive.
 I explored it with the flashlight before making the return hike under a moon-lit sky.

-Shawnee National Forest, Illinois: C+ (including automatic bias against my original home state Illinois)
+Shawnee National Forest, Illinois: C+ (includes automatic bias against my original home state Illinois)

 Hoosier National Forest, Indiana: C